Working with LOBs for application development requires that you understand LOB semantics and various techniques used with LOBs.

 LONG or the LOB column.

-In SQL Loader, A field read from a LOBFILE cannot be used as an argument to a clause.
-See "Database Utilities for Loading Data into LOBs" for more information.
+In SQL Loader, a field read from a LOB cannot be used as an argument to a clause.
+See "Database Utilities for Loading Data into LOBs".

 Session migration is not supported for

 BFILEs in shared server (multithreaded server) mode.
 This implies that operations on open

 BFILEs can persist beyond the end of a call to a shared server.
 In shared server sessions,